All Stars Transfer News and Rumours: Aston Villa keen on signing Bissouma from Brighton

 Villa make move for Brighton star Bissouma

-Aston Villa have made a move to try and lure Yves Bissouma away from Aston Villa as they start to piece together plans for the summer transfer window, claims Football Insider.
+Aston Villa have made a move to try and lure Yves Bissouma away from Brighton as they start to piece together plans for the summer transfer window, claims Football Insider.

 The Seagulls star has been linked with Arsenal and Manchester United in the past, but the Villans are ready to spend big in order to fend off any competition for top targets.